Lateral Thinking by Edward De Bono explained

 The thing that distinguishes this problem-solving method from the rest of the bunch is that you’re encouraged to change the way you look at the problem.
 When you do that, you may find that the “problem” you were trying to solve is not the problem.
 The problem is actually something else.

 How is that possible?
 Before you start solving a problem step by step, you need to perceive it.
 You need to form an understanding of the problem, a conceptual framework of what is happening.
 You build that based on your existing understanding of how things should work and may take some elements of the problem for granted because of that.

 If that preconceived notion of the problem is wrong, you can’t solve it.
-The other thing that prevents you from solving the problem is thinking vertically, or linearly.
+The other thing that prevents you from solving the problem is thinking vertically, or linear thinking.

 For instance, if you run an IT company and the product you’re working on fails to perform when the number of visitors increases, simply scaling up the hardware may not solve the problem.
 You may need to find operational bottlenecks and improve them instead.